DrOgres/tftloop/README.md

     <li>TODO - code clean-up and documentation of system use</li>
 </ul>

+<h3> Version 1.0.0 </h3>

+* Foundry VTT 0.8.2b compatible, this is a Fork of the main release.  if you are using 0.7.9 this release will not work for you.

 <h3>Version 0.9.12</h3>

 * Bugfix: Item name not displayed when selecting item in rolls - FIXED